Last Updated on October 16, 2021 by Oddmund Groette

-Quant trading, an abbreviation for quantitative/quantified trading, is growing in popularity because of the possibility of having the computer do all the work and reduce emotions and behavioral mistakes.
-This type of trading was previously only available for big trading firms, but today this is a viable option for most retail traders.
-We believe most retail traders stand a better chance if they use the systematic approach that computer programs offer.
+Quant trading, an abbreviation for quantitative/quantified trading, is growing in popularity because of the possibility of having the computer do all the work and thus reduce emotions and behavioral mistakes.
+Quant trading was previously only available for big trading firms, but today this is a viable option for most retail traders.
+We believe most retail traders stand a better chance if they use the systematic approach that quant trading offers.

 What is quant trading?

 Trading is challenging and needs to be treated as a profession.
 It is difficult to find profitable strategies, and yet another hurdle is overcoming behavioral mistakes.
 Emotions, biases, greed, and fear are just a few of the issues you have to address.
 Trading is all about making decisions about an uncertain future.

 Fortunately, you can dramatically reduce human errors with the advent of technology such as VPS (a virtual private server), software, coding, and programming.

 Quant is an abbreviation for quantitative or quantified – pick your definition – and sometimes referred to as algo trading.
 Quant trading, also called algo or algorithmic trading, involves making 100% testable strategies run alone on a trading platform without human interference.
 The strategy can, for example, run on your VPS where you start the systems and portfolios before trading hours and stop them after trading hours.

 Quant trading lets you focus on developing strategies and portfolios while all the trading and execution run automatically on their own.
 This way, you reduce the possibilities of human errors drastically.
 Furthermore, it gives you time to pursue other things, perhaps even having a separate source of income.

 An algorithm has predefined rules for buy and sell signals and scans the market at preset intervals, often with some seconds “rest” between each scan, so your computer or VPS doesn’t get overloaded, depending on how many strategies you are running.